Staging and Grading Cancer in Dogs

 Key Takeaways

-• Staging refers to how large a tumor is and how far in the body it has spread.
-This is different than grade, which describes the behavior of a cancer and how aggressive it is.
+• Grade describes the behavior of a cancer and how aggressive it is.
 How aggressive a cancer is can give insight into how likely it is to spread.

 • Stage 5 cancer in a dog typically is used in lymphoma staging and is the last stage.
 It indicates that the bone marrow or other organ system is impacted.
-This is the last stage of the disease.
+This is the final stage of the disease.

 • Stage 4 cancer in dogs can refer to multiple different cancers.
-For lymphoma, it refers to the second to last stage and indicates that the liver and/or spleen are involved.
+For lymphoma, it relates to the second to last stage and indicates that the liver and/or spleen are involved.
 For mast cell tumors, Stage 4 is the last stage and indicates distant metastasis.

 • Tumor grading in dogs requires microscopic evaluation of the cancer cells and is most accurately done on larger samples of tumor tissue like whole tumors or biopsies.
-These larger samples are cut into thin, small pieces to be evaluated under a microscope.
-Specific measurements will tell a pathologist how aggressive the cancer is.

 Staging and Grading: Important for Understanding and Planning

 Unfortunately, knowing your dog has cancer isn’t usually enough to make a treatment plan.
 Staging and grading cancer in dogs is the next step.
-Once you have the information gained from staging and grading, your veterinarian or veterinary oncologist can offer you treatment options.

 Dog Cancer Staging

 Cancer staging is a way of determining the extent to which cancer has progressed.
-The higher the stage number, the more progressed the cancer is, and often the worse the prognosis is as well.
+The higher the stage number, the more progressed the cancer is, and often, the worse the prognosis is as well.

 How Veterinarians Determine the Stage of Dog Cancer